100mslive/web-sdks/packages/react-sdk/README.md

 If someone is using class based react components, they'll be better off with using the core sdk directly.

+> If you're already using hooks from hms-video-react, this package will be a drop
+> in replacement. hms-video-react is planned to be deprecated so please move your code
+> to using this package instead.

 ### Primitive Hooks

 These are hooks wrapper over the sdk things.